tanny411/Udacity-CVND/30DaysofUdacity.md

 - Completed Lesson 8.
 Learned about feature maps and their visualizations.
 Deconvolution to visualize deeper layers.
 A very interesting video on the same: https://www.youtube.com/watch?v=ghEmQSxT6tw
 - Also learned about about multiple tehniques on feature visualization like occlusion, saliency maps, guided backprop, visualizing the feature vectors by t-SNE and PCA.
 - Part 1 Intro to Computer Vision 100%.

+## Day 12: 13/10/19
+- Recieved GitHub review, have to work on readme.
+Started the course of the same.
+- Watched a little from cloud computing part.

+## Day 13: 14/10/19
+- continued watching cloud computing part
+- watched mlcourse.ai lectures 6a,6b,8 and started solving the quiz.

+## Day 14: 15/10/19
+- Finished lesson 1 of advanced CNN architechtures. learned about R-CNN, fast and faster R-CNN.
+Looked at their implementations.
+Read a blog post of region proposals https://towardsdatascience.com/deep-learning-for-object-detection-a-comprehensive-review-73930816d8d9